bryanstark1/sneaker-closet/README.md

     <input type="date" name="release" value="<%= year %>-<%= month %>-<%= day %>">
   </label>

+To Add:

-3. Including '$' dollar sign in the input fields for the New and Edit pages.
+1. Including '$' dollar sign in the input fields for the New and Edit pages.

+2. Make entire row of table clickable, instead of just the linked words.